menu

 As is often the case in a small town, Minter doesn't have a public transportation system that people use for their commute.

-In terms of college education, Minter is nearly on par with the US average for all cities of 21.84%: 17.63% of adults 25 and older in Minter have a bachelor's degree or advanced degree.
+The education level of Minter citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.63% of adults 25 and older in Minter have a college degree.

 The per capita income in Minter in 2022 was $30,649, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,596 for a family of four.
 However, Minter contains both very wealthy and poor people as well.